kesava-karri/the-odin-project/projects/weather-app/Notes.md

 --- Issues:
-- Clear the old values when a new location is entered :)
+- [ x ] Clear the old values when a new location is entered :)

 --- Things that can be added in future
 - Error handling